mrocklin/blog/_posts/work/2014-11-20-Blaze-Datasets.md

   }""")
 {% endhighlight %}

-The full structure of this dataset becomes apparent.
+When we see metadata for everything in this dataset all at once the full structure  becomes apparent.
 We have two collections of arrays, all shaped `(1643, 60)`; the collection in `Data Fields` holds what appear to be weather measurements while the collection in `Geolocation Fields` holds coordinate information.

 Moreover we can quickly navigate this structure to compute relevant information.